-Italy is a very prominent country in terms of cultural heritage: it boasts as many as 51 UNESCO World Heritage Sites.
+Italy is a very important country in terms of cultural heritage: 58 sites have been declared a World Heritage Site by Unesco.

 But the central role of Italy lies not only in the quantity but rather in the quality of the cultural heritage.